27th - 29th AUGUST 2021

 Even though the composition is worked out beforehand, changes often occur during painting.
 The music inspired paintings are similar to my landscape paintings in that, rather than capturing a moment in time they are much more a collection of moments over a period of time.

 Following my Painting and Printmaking degree at Sheffield I worked at Ikon Gallery, Birmingham and then as stage crew at two Manchester live music venues, The International 1 and The Apollo.
 These days I am combining music and art in the form of painting and printmaking.

-Working as Artist-In-Residence at The Great British Rhythm and Blues Festival excites me because the line-up is impressive and varied.
-This will not only give me opportunities to produce more work of familiar faces, but fresh work of musicians I have yet to commit to canvas".
+Working as Artist-in-Residence at The Great British Rhythm and Blues Festival excites me because the line-up is impressive and varied and not only gives me opportunities to produce more work of familiar faces but fresh work of musicians I have yet to commit to canvas”.

 Find out more about Pete and his work here: www.petemarshart.co.uk